+in France

+of electricity

+consumed by

+SNCF Group

+#1

-Largest industrial consumer of electricity in France 17.3TWh consumed by SNCF Group 18 tracts for pu contracts for purchase of green power generated by renewable sources (wind and solar)
+contracts for purchase

+of green power generated

+by renewable sources (wind and solar)

 What we do

-Management of rail infrastructure & assets
+of rail infrastructure

-20%

 SNCF Réseau maintains, renovates, upgrades and expands the national rail network.
 SNCF Gares & Connexions manages, modernizes and upgrades 3,000 stations serving 10 million people each day.

-Logistics and freight transport

-26%

-Two major players, GEODIS and Rail Logistics Europe, offer rail freight and logistics solutions.
+and Rail Logistics Europe, offer rail freight and logistics solutions.

+Strong global presence

 Revenue by activity

-Passenger transport 54%
+transport 54% Passenger

-sncf Voyageurs and its subsidiaries operate primarily in Europe, while Keolis is active in 13 countries and generates nearly half its revenue on global markets.
+SNCF Voyageurs and its subsidiaries operate primarily in Europe, while Keolis is active in 13 countries and generates nearly half its revenue on global markets.
 We run operations under different business models (public service delegations, free markets open to competition, etc.).

-Strong global presence

-73,000

-employees worldwide excl.
-France

-er transport Freight transport and logistics

-Management of rail assets and infrastructure

-How we create value

-For the planet: by decarbonizing transport and increasing rail's modal share of transport
+21 How we create value For the planet: by decarbonizing transport and increasing rail's modal share of transport